How does Cargotec interpret the EU Taxonomy regulation?

 EU climate targets require transparent financing for sustainable growth

-The EU aims for climate neutrality by 2050, including an intermediate target of 55% net reduction in GHG emissions by 2030.
+The EU aims for climate neutrality by 2050, including an intermediate target of 55 percent net reduction in GHG emissions by 2030.
 The EU taxonomy establishes a classification system to provide a common language so that companies, investors and policymakers have a common understanding of which economic activities are environmentally sustainable.
-It’s vital to direct capital into sustainable investments in order to reach these climate goals.
+To reach these climate goals, it is vital to direct capital into sustainable investments.
 Cargotec is committed to 1.5 degree ambition: reducing the GHG emissions across the value chain at least 50% by 2030 from a 2019 base year.

 Cargotec offers cargo and load handling solutions mainly for the transport and manufacturing sectors that are both included in the EU Taxonomy as they are among the prioritised high emitting sectors.
 Cargotec has the potential to enable emissions reductions in those sectors by offering low carbon equipment and intelligent solutions to customers.

 100% of Cargotec’s turnover, capex, and opex are associated with taxonomy-eligible economic activities.
 Taxonomy-alignment will be reported in the Annual report 2022.

 Eligibility means that the activity is described in the delegated act; more precisely, eligibility indicates match with the activity description.
 Alignment means meeting the technical screening criteria.
 In other words, eligibility determines if the activity is relevant (for Cargotec, in light of climate change mitigation) and alignment if the activity is sustainable.
 Cargotec's eligibility assessment was conducted on a high level, based on the NACE codes.